gvSIGAssociation/gvnix/addon-service/docs/td-contract-first-from-java.rst

 #.
 Cyclic graphs

-   Related entities shall not be processed on the conversion to XML with the @XmlTransient JAX-B annotation.

-   Another option in the newest versions of JAX-B is to implement an interface that forces us to define operations to be performed to avoid cycles.
+   Used the newest versions of JAX-B to implement an interface that forces us to define operations to be performed to avoid cycles.

    More information: